Sentence diagramming in Britain

 - Continued to dominate till mid 19th century, when it was replaced by Kennedy’s Latin primer

 - Included general grammar applicable to English as well as peculiarities of Latin

 - Was taught to seven-year olds, including William Shakespeare, Isaac Newton and William Wordsworth

 - By the 1709 edition it included a diagramming system with superscript ‘a’ and ‘b’ linking governor and dependent:

 - For syntactic (not morphological) analysis of individual words.

-- Uses a method invented in the 9th century (!!) in Western Europe by grammarians following Priscian (Luhtala 1994, in Encyc of Lang and Ling).
+- Uses a method invented in the 6th century (!!) by grammarians Priscian (Luhtala 1994, in Encyc of Lang and Ling).